drseb/HPO-translations/README.md

  * japanese (done)

-Please contact dr.sebastian.koehler@gmail.com for further information on how to join this effort.
+Please contact dr.sebastian.koehler@gmail.com for more information on the project and information on how to join this effort.

 We are currently using Crowdin as online translation system for management of this collaborative task.